gitlabhq/gitlabhq/README.md

 ## Install a development environment

 To work on GitLab itself, we recommend setting up your development environment with [the GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit).
-If you do not use the GitLab Development Kit you need to install and setup all the dependencies yourself, this is a lot of work and error prone.
+If you do not use the GitLab Development Kit you need to install and set up all the dependencies yourself, this is a lot of work and error prone.
 One small thing you also have to do when installing it yourself is to copy the example development unicorn configuration file:

     cp config/unicorn.rb.example.development config/unicorn.rb